Soups

 Why people make this soup

 In Chinese medicine, the spleen and stomach are considered the foundation of good health — the organ system responsible for transforming food into the energy and blood the entire body depends on.
 When this system is out of balance — particularly in humid, wet weather — common signs include fatigue that does not lift after sleeping, poor appetite, loose stools, and a general feeling of heaviness.
 These are all what Chinese medicine calls “dampness” symptoms.
-This soup is Bro Niu’s preferred remedy for that particular kind of sluggish, bloated, under-energised feeling.
+This soup is Nourilo’s preferred remedy for that particular kind of sluggish, bloated, under-energised feeling.
 It is mild, nourishing, and easy on the digestive system — the kind of soup you could eat every few days without it ever feeling too heavy.
 And during times when immunity matters, a well-functioning digestive system is your best starting point.

 Method